ABOUT AKILI

 Writer | Creative

-Her writing covers the spheres of beauty, wellness, music, and culture and other bylines can be found in the likes of Complex, The FADER, Coveteur, i-D, Milk Makeup, Fashion Fair, DRØME, NeuNeu Media, and more.
-King has interviewed inspiring individuals such as Taraji P. Henson, Tamika D. Mallory, Nazanin Mandi, Mara Brock Akil, Ijeoma Oluo, Tracee Ellis Ross, Maxwell, Kelly Rowland, and many more.
+Additionally, she was a columnist for The Cut’s Auto-Refill series, and has written for Coveteur, Complex, The FADER, NeuNeu Media, i-D, Fashion Fair, DRØME, and more.
+King has interviewed inspiring individuals such as Taraji P. Henson, Tamika D. Mallory, Mara Brock Akil, Ijeoma Oluo, Tracee Ellis Ross, Maxwell, Kelly Rowland, and many more.